lwl1989/timing/README.md

 1. distributed the cron task

-### example
+### Example

-1. when user order expire, change order status => fail
+Order expire, change order status => fail
-2. Timing of the message like[fcm-message](https://github.com/lwl1989/TTTask)
+Timing of the send message

-and......
+and more